EU - Pesticides database service announcement

 This area of the Europa website contains information about plant protection products and the active substances contained in these.

-If you require information on Biocides, please refer to this page.
+If you require information on Biocides, please refer to our Public Health website.